-To set up participation points for your Community, go to Settings→Participation.
-Then, enable participation points by moving the toggle to the right.
-Finally, select the OPEN PARTICIPATION SETUP button.
+To set up participation points for your Community, go to Settings→Point System.
+Then, enable participation points by moving the "Enable participation points?" toggle to the right.
+Finally, select the WEEKLY POINT CONFIGURATION button.
 This will take you directly to our Point Configuration Wizard.
 When you've completed the wizard, you're done!
 When the grading period begins, the automatic point system will take care of all the scoring for you.

 The earning period is the time during which Community Members (including Facilitators and Owners) are allowed to earn points.
 To properly configure point settings in alignment with your preferences, it is imperative that you keep these three things in mind:

-- The Earning Period End Date and Hour determine the Rollover (i.e., the weekly reset deadline), which is the day of the week on which weekly points reset.
-For example, if the Earning Period ends on Friday, August 14 at 9:00 PM, Members' weekly points will reset on Fridays at 9:00 PM, with the possible exception of the first Friday.
+- The Earning Period End Date and Hour determine the Rollover (i.e., the periodic reset deadline), which is the day of the week on which points reset.
+For example, if the Earning Period ends on Friday, August 14 at 9:00 PM, Members' periodic points will reset on Fridays at 9:00 PM, with the possible exception of the first Friday.
 (See #3 below.)

 - If the Start Date does not match the End Date, or the Start Hour does not match the End Hour, then the remainder period—or the number of hours that remain after dividing the Earning Period by (24 × 7)—will be automatically added to Week 1.
 For example, IF